nikhilsshekhawat/Semantic-AI-for-generating-sql-expressions/README.md

 # Semantic AI for Generating Expressions

-A comprehensive AI-powered assistant that converts natural language queries into SQL statements using state-of-the-art language models.
+A comprehensive assistant that converts natural language queries into SQL statements using state-of-the-art language models.

 ## Features